 Day 1 - Arrival in Québec City

 Québec City, a World Heritage City, is the beautiful capital of the province of Québec, situated on the St. Lawrence River.
-It will be our base for the start of our Quebec birding and whale tour, and if time permits we’ll visit the historic walled Old City, first founded almost 400 years ago.
-Night in Quebec City.
+It will be our base for the start of our Quebec birding and whale tour.
+We will meet for dinner to discuss our upcoming birding adventure.
+Night in Quebec City, near the airport.

-Day 2 – Jacques Cartier Park and Léon-Provancher Marsh
+Day 2 – Jacques Cartier National Park and Léon-Provancher Marsh

-We take a morning-trip to Jacques Cartier Park and spend the afternoon at Léon Provancher Marsh along the St. Lawrence River.
+We take a morning-trip to Jacques Cartier National Park and spend the afternoon at Léon Provancher Marsh along the St. Lawrence River.
+These two sites give us an excellent introduction to Quebec birding, and can produce a variety of fall migrants and waterfowl.
 Night in Quebec City.

 Day 3 - Cap Tourmente National Wildlife Area

-We spend the day exploring the varied habitats of this important refuge; mixed-wood forests, ponds, fields, marshes (fresh and saltwater), and the St. Lawrence River.
+We begin our day with a stop at Montmorency Falls, the largest waterfall in the province.
+We then move to Cap Tourment, and spend the day exploring the varied habitats of this important refuge; mixed-wood forests, ponds, fields, marshes (fresh and saltwater), and the St. Lawrence River.
 The highlight should be the southbound concentration of Greater Snow Geese, with daily counts exceeding 50,000 birds, although many other waterfowl are also expected.
 It’s a spectacle not to be missed.
-Depending on the winds there is also the chance for songbird and raptor migration as well.
-We then continue northeast along the scenic shoreline of the St. Lawrence River to Baie-Saint-Paul, stopping wherever seems appropriate.
+Depending on the winds there is a chance for songbird and raptor migration as well.
+We then continue northeast along the scenic shoreline of the St. Lawrence River to Baie-Saint-Paul.
 Night in Baie-Saint-Paul.

 Day 4 - Baie-Saint-Paul to La Malbaie

-We’ll spend part of the day in the Grand Jardins Park, looking for Spruce Grouse, Olive-sided Flycatcher, Gray Jay, Boreal Chickadee, several boreal warblers, and White-winged Crossbills, but also many hawks, Bald Eagle and occasionally a Golden Eagle.
-We then explore the stunning coastal road between Baie-Saint-Paul and Cap-a-l’Aigle, with stops at Cap-aux-Corbeaux, Cap aux Oies, and La Malbaie.
-We should encounter flocks of migrant shorebirds and passerines, and we’ll look for Common Eider and Great Black-Backed Gull along the estuary.
+We’ll spend most of the day in the Grand Jardins National Park looking for boreal specialties such as Spruce Grouse, Olive-sided Flycatcher, Canada Jay, Boreal Chickadee, several boreal warblers, and White-winged Crossbills, but also many hawks, Bald Eagle and occasionally a Golden Eagle.
+We then explore the stunning coastal road between Baie-Saint-Paul and La Malbaie, stopping along the shore to look for migrant shorebirds and passerines.
 Night in La Malbaie.

 Day 5 – Travel to Tadoussac

-We’ll explore the superb Charlevoix landscape along the road to Tadoussac, with stops at Port au Saumon, Port au Percil, Baie des Rochers and Pointe-Noire, for forest, coastal and sea birds.
-Along the way, we’ll keep an eye out for Harbour Seals, Gray Seals and beluga whales.
+We’ll explore the superb Charlevoix landscape along the road to Tadoussac, stopping at various locations to look for forest, coastal and sea birds.
+Along the way, we’ll keep an eye out for Harbour Seals, Gray Seals and Beluga Whales.
+If time permits we may finish our day at the Tadoussac Dunes, a part of Saguenay Fjord National Park that overlooks the St. Lawrence and is home to the Tadoussac Bird Observatory.
 Night at Tadoussac.

 Days 6 and 7 - Tadoussac area

 We’ll spend the next two days in the Tadoussac area.
 The core of our visit will be two boat trips (weather permitting) in the Laurentian Channel offshore of the mouth of the Saguenay Fjord, one of Canada’s premier whale-watching sites.
-Minke and Fin Whales are the main feature of these whale-watching cruises but Beluga Whales are often seen.
+Minke and Fin Whales are the main feature of these whale-watching cruises and resident Beluga Whales are often seen.
 With luck, a Blue Whale, a Humpback Whale or a pod of White-sided Dolphins could also be seen.
 The conditions that attract whales are also good for pelagic birds, and there should be numerous Black-legged Kittiwakes, and we’ll watch for harassing jaegers.
-Razorbills and Common Murres are also a strong possibility.
-On land we’ll explore trails in different sections of Saguenay Provincial Park, which borders Saguenay Fjord, the longest in eastern Canada, and itself a Marine Park.
+Razorbills and Black Guillemots are also a strong possibility.
+On land we’ll explore trails in Saguenay Fjord National Park, which borders Saguenay Fjord, the longest in eastern Canada, and itself a Marine Park.
 Boreal forest predominates here, with migrant landbirds scattered among the residents.
-Species lists change each day, but we’ll hope for Gray-cheeked Thrush, Fox Sparrow, Gray Jay, American Pipit, and boreal finches.
+Species lists change each day, but we’ll hope for Gray-cheeked Thrush, Fox Sparrow, Canada Jay, American Pipit, and boreal finches.
 Nights in Tadoussac.

 Day 8 - Cross the St. Lawrence River by ferry – Saint-Simeon – Rivière du Loup

 We’ll cross the St. Lawrence on a commercial ferry, across the lower estuary, home of whales, porpoises and many sea birds.
-Once on the south side, we’ll explore the extensive salt marshes at l'ile-Verte and Cacouna, where there will be a mix of migrant waterfowl and shorebirds, as well as Nelson’s Sparrows.
+Once on the south side, we’ll explore the extensive salt marshes of Parc Côtier Kiskotuk, including the famed Gros-Cacouna Marsh, where there will be a mix of migrant waterfowl and shorebirds, and possibly an elusive Nelson’s Sparrow.
 Night in Rivière-du-Loup.

 Day 9 - Travel Rivière-du-Loup to Québec

-We’ll spend the day investigating the south shoreline of the St. Lawrence River, with stops in Kamouraska and Rivière-Ouelle where we’ll look for migrating White-rumped Sandpiper and American Golden-Plover among the shorebirds, and Horned Larks among the landbirds.
-These areas boast many forest species, and birds of prey, including the occasional Golden Eagle, and the salt marshes also harbour some marsh birds, particularly Marsh Wrens and Swamp Sparrows.
+We’ll spend the day investigating the south shoreline of the St. Lawrence River, with stops in Kamouraska, Montmagny and other locations where we’ll look for migrating shorebirds and waterfowl.
+We’ll check flocks of Black-bellied Plover for possible American Golden-Plover, and listen for Horned Larks among the landbirds.
+These areas are also good for birds of prey, including the occasional Golden Eagle, and the salt marshes also harbour some marsh birds, particularly Marsh Wrens and Swamp Sparrows.
 This is a coastal region of the Saint-Lawrence where Harbour Seals and Belugas are also seen.
 Night in Québec City.

 Day 10 - Departure